-As we face more frequent and ferocious storms every year, it’s essential to know how to prepare for a hurricane if you live along or near the coast or in another flood-prone area.
+As we face more frequent and ferocious storms, it’s essential to know how to prepare for a hurricane if you live along or near the coast or in another flood-prone area.
 Follow our tips, and you’ll be ready to keep your family safe.

 Once you hear the mere mention of a possible hurricane, it’s time to tune in frequently to local and national weather reports to keep an eye on the storm’s track.
 The following information is crucial to keep in mind:

 - Know if you live in a flood-prone or evacuation area and where to find evacuation routes.

 - Understand the difference between a hurricane watch (hurricane conditions are a threat within 48 hours) and a hurricane warning (hurricane conditions are expected within 36 hours).

 - Make sure you have contact numbers handy for your local law enforcement and emergency services, your local Red Cross, hospitals, utility companies, and your property insurance agent.

 Don’t wait to put your hurricane preparedness checklist together.
 This is something you can do before hurricane season even arrives.